normaluser/SDL2FPC-Tutorials/README.md

 ### License

+Copyright (C) 2015-2018,2022 Parallel Realities.
+All rights reserved.

+Copyright changed to:

 Copyright © CHUNQIAN SHEN, 2023.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.